kitschpatrol/Cinder-RemoteUI/readme.md

 **Cinder-RemoteUI helps bridge the superlative [ofxRemoteUI](https://github.com/armadillu/ofxRemoteUI) ecosystem into [Cinder](http://libcinder.org).
 RemoteUI makes it easy to define and tweak variables in your app over the network in real time.**

 This Cinderblock runs an ofxRemoteUI server inside your app that other UI-only clients can connect to and control.
 At the most basic level, it's similar to Params or the [many](https://github.com/rezaali/Cinder-UI) [other](https://github.com/simongeilfus/Cinder-ImGui) [UI](https://github.com/cwhitney/PretzelGui) [libraries](https://github.com/nselikoff/Cinder-MinimalUI) available for Cinder.
-Philosophically, however, RemoteUI takes quite a different approach.
+Philosophically, however, RemoteUI takes a different approach.

 First, you generally don't clutter the app window with windows and controls.
 Instead, parameters are managed from an external app.